marbarrantescepas/OS-neuroscience/README.md

 ✨ Many, many thanks to our mentor from OLS-8 cohort, Siobhan Hall, for guiding us through the process, providing feedback, and giving a broad perspective!

-We welcome contributions to improve and expand these guidelines.
-Please follow the [Contribution Guidelines](CONTRIBUTING.md) for details.

 ---